Laurent Coderre

 Laurent Coderre (1931 – 2011) was a Canadian animator, director, and musician based in Ottawa, Ontario.

 Artistic career

 Music, painting and medical drawing

 Music occupies an important place in the career of Laurent Coderre.
 He learned the trumpet in Ottawa, then started playing in Toronto bars attending local events.
 Despite some talent, he refused to pursue a professional career in music and traveled to New York.
-Here he oscillates between trumpet and painting to pay for his studies and his rent.
+Here he oscillated between trumpet and painting to pay for his studies and his rent.
 He returned to Quebec afterwards, where his parents are from, to study at the Montreal School of Fine Arts where he received the first prize in anatomy and sculpture.
 From there, Laurent Coderre switched to the medical drawing field studying at the University of Montreal.
 He was the first student in medical design, and spent two years dissecting bodies and working in hospitals.